aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

 PeekingDuck include some "power" nodes that are capable of processing the contents or outputs of the other nodes and to accumulate information over time.
-An example is the ``dabble.statistics`` node which can accumulate statistical information, such as calculating the cumulative average and maximum of particular objects (like people or cars).
+An example is the :mod:`dabble.statistics` node which can accumulate statistical information, such as calculating the cumulative average and maximum of particular objects (like people or cars).
-This tutorial presents advanced recipes to showcase the power features of PeekingDuck, such as using ``dabble.statistics`` for object counting and tracking.
+This tutorial presents advanced recipes to showcase the power features of PeekingDuck, such as using :mod:`dabble.statistics` for object counting and tracking.